DaisyBrumit/beta_diversity_testing/README.md

 - `generic_pylo_trans_out.sh` should be integrated into `4_gemelliBetaValues.sh` to convert gemelli FeatureTable[Frequency] artifact into a .biom table to a .tsv file.

+- `packageComps.py` calls from `randForest.py` and (ideally...) `permanova.py` to fetch actual performance metrics, tabulate them neatly, and then export for visuals creation in R package.
+Thus, consider renaming script (later) to `5_betaCompare.py` or something similarly descriptive and label the accessory scripts as such.

+- final script step name: `6_visualGeneration.R`.
+Try to get all visuals out of one script.
+Shouldn't be too hard.